-If a Complainant does not wish for their name to be shared, does not wish for an investigation to take place, or does not want a Formal Complaint to be pursued, they may make such a request to the CDO & Senior Title IX Administrator or Title IX Co-coordinator, who will evaluate that request in light of the duty to ensure the safety of the campus and to comply with state or federal law.
+If a Complainant does not wish for their name to be shared, does not wish for an investigation to take place, or does not want a formal complaint to be pursued, they may make such a request to the Title IX co-coordinator, who will evaluate that request in light of the duty to ensure the safety of the campus and to comply with state or federal law.

-The CDO & Senior Title IX Administrator or Title IX Co-coordinator has ultimate discretion over whether the University of Mount Union proceeds when the Complainant does not wish to do so, and the CDO & Senior Title IX Administrator or Title IX Co-coordinator may sign a Formal Complaint to initiate a grievance process, usually upon completion of an appropriate violence risk assessment.
+The Title IX co-coordinator has ultimate discretion over whether the University of Mount Union proceeds when the Complainant does not wish to do so, and the Title IX co-coordinator may sign a formal complaint to initiate a grievance process upon completion of an appropriate violence risk assessment.

-The CDO & Senior Title IX Administrator or Title IX Co-coordinator's decision should be based on results of the violence risk assessment that shows a compelling risk to health and/or safety that requires the University of Mount Union to pursue formal action to protect the community.
+The Title IX co-coordinator's decision should be based on results of the violence risk assessment that shows a compelling risk to health and/or safety that requires the University of Mount Union to pursue formal action to protect the community.